-- c.
-Students who wish to withdraw must notify the Registrar in writing (see below re: Refund Policy).
-See VII.C below. - d.
-Students who voluntarily withdraw from the School must submit a formal application to LSAC to reapply to the Admissions Committee before being readmitted to the School (see below II.G.). - 3.
-Partial Withdrawal - a.
+- a.
 After a student has attempted at least 27 units and has been reviewed on the first-year curve under Part II.C.3, a student may withdraw from a course at any time before the start of the first final exam during that semester's exam period by submitting a change of schedule form to the Registrar's Office.
 Note that withdrawal from certain courses requiring group work (e.g., trial practice) or client representation (e.g. a clinic) is extremely problematic (see Part IV.B regarding withdrawal notation). - b.
-A student who has not attempted at least 27 units and has not been reviewed on the first-year curve under Part II.C.3 may NOT withdraw from any required course unless: - 1) The course is being taken during the summer session; or - 2) The student switches from a full-time to a part-time program; or - 3) The student withdraws from all courses in which the student is enrolled for that semester. - 4) The Director of Student Affairs must approve a change from the fulltime program to the part-time program.
+A student who has not attempted at least 27 units and has not been reviewed on the first-year curve under Part II.C.3 may NOT withdraw from any required course unless: - 1) The course is being taken during the summer session; or - 2) The student switches from a full-time to a part-time program; or - 3) The student withdraws from all courses in which the student is enrolled for that semester. - 4) The Director of Student Affairs must approve a change from the full-time program to the part-time program.
 A student who wishes to transfer programs should also discuss the appropriate course schedule with the Director of Student Affairs. - c.
 A student who withdraws from any first-year course without permission may be administratively withdrawn from all courses. - 4.
 Any student who withdraws from a class during that term's final exam period will receive an AF (Automatic Fail, calculated as 0.0) or NC (No Credit) in a non-numerically graded class if the Registrar is not notified in writing of the intent to withdraw before the start of the first final exam during that term's exam period, unless approval is granted in extraordinary circumstances by the Director of Student Affairs. - 5.
 For purposes of calculating a refund under the School's institutional refund policy, the effective date of withdrawal is the date a written request is received in the Registrar's Office.
 See Part VII.C-D Refund Policy (Financial Appendix II) and Return of Title IV Funds (Financial Appendix III).